-According to publicly available reports, the subversion of the SolarWinds Orion platform began as early as October 2019, with the first set of malicious code introduced in March 2020, through at least June 2020 in a variety of updates released by the unwitting vendor.

-The initial enabling action was likely the threat actor's compromise of an account in the software development environment of SolarWinds or a compromise of the build environment itself, although this is currently under further forensic investigation.
-This type of compromise would allow the actors to review the Orion platform code, design, and architecture.
-According to recently published reports, the actors likely inserted a few lines into a dynamiclink library (DLL) file to provide an entry point in any enterprise that subsequently downloaded and ran this file through the SolarWinds update process.
+According to publicly available reports, the subversion of the SolarWinds Orion platform began as early as October 2019, with the first set of malicious code introduced in March 2020, through at least June 2020 in a variety of updates released by the unwitting vendor.^{32, 33} compromise of the build environment itself, although this is currently under further forensic investigation.
+34, 35 This type of compromise would allow the actors to review the Orion platform code, design, and architecture.
+According to recently published reports, the actors likely inserted a few lines into a dynamic-link library (DLL) file to provide an entry point in any enterprise that subsequently downloaded and ran this file through the SolarWinds update process.
 Inserting malicious logic in the development stage allows clandestine modifications to be signed and secured giving the subverted code the appearance of legitimate SolarWinds software.
+36